GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_external_integration_gke/cloud_deploy_external_integration_gke.md

 ### Clean up other resources

 To clean up your GKE targets and other resources, run the provided cleanup script.
-If you would like to continue to another tutorial, do not complete this step.
+If you would like to continue to another Google Cloud Deploy tutorial, do not complete this step.

 ```bash
 ./cleanup.sh
 ```

-This will remove the GCP resources as well as the artifacts on your Cloud Shell instance.
-It will take around 10 minutes to complete.
+The script removes the Google Cloud resources and artifacts on your Cloud Shell instance.
+It takes about 10 minutes to complete.

 ### Clean up gcloud configurations

 When you ran `bootstrap.sh`, a line was added to your Cloud Shell configuration.
 For users of the `bash` shell, a line was added to `.bashrc` to reference `$HOME/.gcloud` as the directory `gcloud` uses to keep configurations.
-For people who have customized their Cloud Shell environments to use other shells, the corresponding `rc` was similarly edited.
+If you customized your Cloud Shell environments to use other shells, the corresponding `rc` was similarly edited.

 In the `.gcloud` directory a configuration named `clouddeploy` was also created.
-This features allows `gcloud` configurations to [persist across Cloud Shell sessions and restarts](https://cloud.google.com/shell/docs/configuring-cloud-shell#gcloud_command-line_tool_preferences).
+The configuration allows the `gcloud` configurations to [persist across Cloud Shell sessions and restarts](https://cloud.google.com/shell/docs/configuring-cloud-shell#gcloud_command-line_tool_preferences).

-If you want to remove this configuration, remove the line from your `rc` file and delete the `$HOME/.gcloud` directory.
+To remove this configuration, remove the line from your `rc` file and delete the `$HOME/.gcloud` directory.

 Click **Next** to complete this tutorial.

 ## Conclusion

-The `listener.py` application is designed to receive a Google Pub/Sub message from a single subscription and display it on your screen.
-It's a very simple integration.
-With Google Cloud Deploy's ability to separate events into multiple topics, and Google Pub/Sub's ability to create multiple distinct subscriptions from those topics, you can direct data quickly and effectively from your CD events into any third party application.
+The `listener.py` application is a simple application that receives a Pub/Sub message from a single subscription and displays the message on your screen.
+With Google Cloud Deploy's ability to separate events into multiple topics, and Pub/Sub's ability to create multiple distinct subscriptions from those topics, you can direct data quickly and effectively from your CD events into any third party application.

-Thank you for taking the time to get to know the Google Cloud Deploy Preview from Google Cloud!

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>